kura/blackhole/README.rst

 Using init.d
 ~~~~~~~~~~~~

-Please see the section below on installing the init.d/rc.d script
+Please see the section below on installing the init.d/rc.d script.

 +-------------------------------+----------------------------------------------------------+
 | /etc/init.d/blackhole start   | Starts the server                                        |